Croton capitatus (Hogwort, Woolly Croton, Goatweed) on 9-6-18, #503-14.

 The genus, Croton L., was named as such and described by Carl von Linnaeus in the second edition of Species Plantarum in 1753.

-As of 12-21-22 when this page was last updated, Plants of the World Online lists 1,140 species in the Croton genus.
-It is a member of the plant family Euphorbiaceae with 227 genera.
+As of 12-17-23 when this page was last updated, Plants of the World Online lists 1,150 species in the Croton genus.
+It is a member of the plant family Euphorbiaceae with 228 genera.
 Those numbers could change as updates are made on POWO.
-The number of species in the genus and genera in the family fluctuates quite often.

 Distribution map of Croton capitatus from Plants of the World Online.
 Facilitated by the Royal Botanic Gardens, Kew.
 Published on the Internet; http://www.plantsoftheworldonline.org/.
 Retrieved on 2-13-2020.

-The above distribution map for Croton capitatus from Plants of the World Online shows the same range as the USDA Plants Database map.
+The above distribution map for Croton capitatus from Plants of the World Online shows the same range as the map on the USDA Plants Database.
 Areas in green are where the species is native and purple is where it has been introduced.
-The map on the Plants of the World Online page for the species shows it is also introduced to New South Wales, Australia.
+The map on the Plants of the World Online page for the species shows it has also been introduced to New South Wales, Australia.
 The species may be found in other areas but has not been reported yet.

 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.
 The maps on iNaturalist are continually updated as members post new observations.